TheSandDog/Decalang/README.md

 2- `fsutil file createnew main.dl` to create the `main.dl` file where you are going to write your code.

-3- Open as default the type of file you created with `decalang.exe`.
+3- Open as default the type of file you created with `target/release/decalang.exe`.

 4- `main.dl` to execute your program